 This publication is for informational purposes and does not constitute a contract between Campbellsville University and any member of the student body, faculty, or the public.
 Campbellsville University reserves the right to modify, revoke, add programs, requirements or costs at any time.
-Students who have been out of school for at least a year will usually be subject to the requirements in effect.

-For the most accurate and up-to-date calendar of events, go to our Campbellsville University website, http://www.campbellsville.edu/calendar.
+For the most accurate and up-to-date calendar of events, go to our Campbellsville University website, https://campbellsville.presence.io/events.

-Revised 8/16/2023
+Revised 7/25/2024